 - Koalas: Are grey or grey and white.

 - Lions: Manes on males will almost always be brown.
+Tufts on the end of their tails will almost always be the same color as the manes.
+In real life, the tufts are black.
 Cubs are almost always yellow, with no sign of the rosettes (spots) present on real life lion cubs.

 - Mice and Rats: Brown, grey, or white fur with pink ears and noses and bare tails.
 Mice in cartoons often sport a white or lighter colored belly, a slightly furred tail, and a black or dark colored nose.